AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 $ make
 ```
 Skip the "make install" step <b>
-We'll demonstrate this with Ansible, later on. <br>
+We'll maybe demonstrate this with Ansible, later on. <br>
 <br>

 Copy the fluent-bit binary you jsut made to to the repo folder wher eyoud this repository.